-Uninstalling old appliances might not be how you imagine spending a fun afternoon, but at some point, your current washer and dryer will stop working.
-When your old washer and dryer have reached the end of their functionality, or you simply decide to upgrade to something better, someone will have to uninstall your washer and dryer.
-That individual very well might be you.
+When your old washer and dryer have reached the end of their functionality, or you simply decide to upgrade to something better, you’ll need to know how to uninstall your washer and dryer.

 Let’s take a closer look at what is involved with uninstalling your old washer and dryer as well as what you can do with your old appliances.